thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 To send a notification manually, follow these steps:

  - Сlick the “Send notification” button in the upper right corner of the "Notification center" page;
  - In new window, select recipients and one or more delivery methods.
+In this example, let's consider the Web delivery method.
 If necessary, use the scheduler.
 Click "Next";
  - Enter the subject and text of the message;
  - Also you can use the Action button in the notification.
-Enter the button name, select the action type ("Open dashboard" or "Open URL link") and specify the URL link or dashboard that should open when the button is clicked.
+Enter the button text, select the action type ("Open dashboard" or "Open URL link") and specify the URL link or dashboard that should open when the button is clicked.
 You can also display the icon and set its color.
 Click "Next";
  - In this window, you can see how the notification will look and also view the list of notification recipients.
 Click "Send";
  - User received a new notification.
 The user can view it by clicking on the bell icon in the upper right corner of the screen or in the Notification center page;
  - By clicking on the "Open this dashboard" button in the message, the user will open the dashboard window.